WHO head in Middle East 'disturbed' by abuse reported by AP

 This week, two members of WHO’s ethics department in Geneva, including its director, are visiting the agency’s Eastern Mediterranean headquarters in Cairo, which oversees Syria.

-“The purpose of the visit is to advance awareness through various sessions, on the ethical conduct, principles, values and expectations,” staff were told in an internal email sent on behalf of WHO’s director of business operations in Cairo.
+“The purpose of the visit is to advance awareness through various sessions, on the ethical conduct, principles, values and expectations,” staff were told in an email.

+“People care about institutional failure because that affects the lives of millions of people,” said the former health official who worked in opposition-held northwestern Syria.
+He spoke on condition of anonymity because of security concerns in the deeply divided country.

+He said U.N. aid has previously been used “as a weapon of war,” failing to provide timely aid for Syrians because of their political standings or views or because they live in areas beyond government control.
+He criticized WHO for cozying up to Damascus instead of acting in the best interest of all Syrians.

-The misconduct claims from more than a dozen WHO staffers have triggered one of the biggest internal probes in years, involving more than 20 investigators.
+The misconduct claims regarding WHO’s Syria director from more than a dozen WHO staffers have triggered one of the biggest internal probes in years.

+Still, Magtymova remains in her position and continues to draw a director-level salary.

-Karam Shaar, a Syria expert at the Washington-based Middle East Institute, said that although there have been rumors of U.N. corruption in Syria for years, the AP report showed that “they are more extreme than we ever thought.”
+Karam Shaar, a Syria expert at the Washington-based Middle East Institute, said there have been rumors of U.N. corruption in Syria for years but the AP report showed that “they are more extreme than we ever thought.”

 “What reportedly happened at the WHO Syria office is particularly egregious because at this point in time, Syrians have never been more vulnerable,” Shaar said.
 “It’s exactly at this time that WHO should be responsible, yet we have never heard as serious allegations from any other U.N. agency.
 The charges against WHO are by far the worst.”

+Shaar calculated that over 80% of WHO’s purchases from Syria, where it spent $39 million between 2016 and 2021, came from suppliers whose identities are hidden.
+He said it was the highest share of any U.N. agency working in the country.

 Syria’s health system has been devastated by more than a decade of war, and for years the country has relied almost exclusively on humanitarian aid.
-Nearly 90% of the population lives in poverty and more than 7 million people have been displaced by the conflict.
+Nearly 90% of the population lives in poverty.

-Adam Kamradt-Scott, a professor specializing in global health at the European University Institute in Italy, said that because WHO’s funds come from taxpayers, the agency must prove its spending is warranted.
+Adam Kamradt-Scott, an expert in global health at the European University Institute in Italy, said because WHO’s funds come from taxpayers, the agency must prove its spending is warranted.

-One former Syrian staffer wrote to the WHO chief earlier this month, pleading for help after earlier emails went unanswered.
+One former Syrian staffer wrote to the WHO chief Tedros Adhanom Ghebreyesus earlier this month, pleading for help after earlier emails went unanswered.

 According to WHO figures, there are more than 250 ongoing internal investigations involving abusive behavior or sexual exploitation and harassment.

-Sheba Crocker, the U.S. ambassador to the U.N. in Geneva, said the U.S. was in contact with WHO and was closely following its internal probe in Syria, where it is a major U.N. donor.
+Sheba Crocker, the U.S. ambassador to the U.N. in Geneva, said the U.S. was closely following WHO’s internal probe in Syria.

-“Responsible leadership as well as stewardship of member state resources must always be a requirement for leadership positions in international organizations,” Crocker said in a statement.
+“Responsible leadership as well as stewardship of member state resources must always be a requirement,” Crocker said.

-Natasha Hall, a senior fellow in the Middle East Program at Washington’s Center for Strategic and International Studies, said there were structural failures that consistently allowed for U.N. abuses to occur.
+Natasha Hall, a senior fellow in the Middle East Program at Washington’s Center for Strategic and International Studies, said structural failures consistently allow U.N. abuses to occur.

 “The knee-jerk reaction in the U.N. is to just cover up these violations and hope they go away,” she said, comparing the U.N. response in Syria to the Catholic Church’s handling of the sexual abuse of children.
 “Unless donor governments collectively push back on this, it’s likely we will keep hearing about these kinds of abuses.”